The Blitzkrieg Myth: How Hitler and the Allies Misread the Strategic Realities of World War II

 Maybe skip if...

-Not a strong match if you want specialist depth as the top priority.
-Likely a miss if you want an entirely different pacing profile.
-You are specifically hunting for the newest framing rather than a backlist perspective.
+- You are specifically hunting for the newest framing rather than a backlist perspective.

 Summary